Examples

 What's Next

-• API Keys & External API — let external services query stock levels and record movements programmatically
+• Public API — let external services query stock levels and record movements programmatically

-• AI Chat — a chatbot that answers questions like "What's our lowest stock item?" or "How many units of X did we ship this week?"
+• AI Chat — the baked-in assistant is already wired to your new tables via tablePermissions.
+Try it with "What's our lowest stock item?" or "How many units of X did we ship this week?"